sociam/mobilevis.github.io/index.md

 ## Registration

-If you are not participanting ProvWeek, you can purchase a one-day ticket at £150.
+If you are not participanting ProvWeek for the whole week, you can purchase a one-day ticket at £150.
 Registration information can be found [here](http://provenanceweek2018.org/registration/).

 ## When and Where
 13:30-18:00 12 July, [Lecture Theatre 1, Bush House, King’s College London](http://provenanceweek2018.org/location/), 30 Aldwych, London, WC2B 4BG